 Illustrations: Place figures, tables, and photographs in the paper near where they are first discussed, rather than at the end, if possible.
 Wide illustrations may run across both columns.
-Colour illustrations are discouraged, unless you have verified that they will be understandable when printed in black ink.
+Color illustrations are discouraged, unless you have verified that they will be understandable when printed in black ink.

 Captions: Provide a caption for every illustration; number each one sequentially in the form: "Figure 1.
 Caption of the Figure."
 "Table 1.
 Caption of the Table."
-Type the captions of the figures and tables below the body, using 11 point text.
+Type the captions of the figures and tables below the body, using 10 point text.
+Captions should be placed below illustrations.
+Captions that are one line are centered (see Table 1).
+Captions longer than one line are left-aligned (see Table 2).
+Do not overwrite the default caption sizes.
+The naaclhlt2019.sty file is compatible with the caption and subcaption packages; do not add optional arguments.